-Total expense ratio (TER): The ratio of total expense to a fund's average size over an annualized accounting period.
-Expenses are considered to include all expenses shown in the income account, including management, administration, custody, audit, legal and professional fees.
+Tracking error: Measure of the deviation of the return of a fund compared to the return of a benchmark over a fixed period, expressed as a percentage.
+The more passively the investment fund is managed, the smaller the tracking error.
+Total Expense Ratio (TER): The ratio of total expense to a fund's average size over an annualised accounting period.
+Expenses are taken to include all expenses shown in the income account, including management, administration, custody, audit, legal and professional fees.